amj311/priority_queue/README.md

 # Abstract Priority Queue

-This simple library provides an abstract Priority Queue class that can be inherited from to work with an data type.
+This simple library provides an abstract Priority Queue class that can be inherited from to work with any data type.
+It can function as a min-heap, max-heap, BST, any way you define the priority function.

 ## Inheriting
 When inheriting from this class you only need to define a method called 'isHigherPriority'